'Adios Diego': World says farewell to flawed hero Maradona as emotions spill over

-BUENOS AIRES/NAPLES, Italy (Reuters) - Huge crowds gathered to say goodbye to Diego Maradona on Thursday, and with emotions running high clashes between police and fans broke out near the presidential palace in the Argentine capital where the soccer great was lying in state.
+BUENOS AIRES (Reuters) - Huge crowds gathered to say goodbye to Diego Maradona on Thursday, and with emotions running high clashes between police and fans broke out near the presidential palace in the Argentine capital where the soccer great was lying in state.

-Seeking to allay tensions, the government extended the public wake by several hours until 7pm (2200 GMT) in the evening, giving fans more time to walk past Maradona’s casket, draped in the national flag and his famous no. 10 shirt.
+Thousands of people surrounded the pink-hued Casa Rosada and there was a febrile atmosphere more akin to a rowdy soccer game than a formal wake, with fans clambering up the palace gates to get as close as possible to their hero.

-Fans across the world have mourned Maradona, a genius on the soccer field who lived a life marred by struggles with addiction.
-He died, aged 60, following a heart attack at home on Wednesday.
+Fans had earlier proceeded past Maradona’s casket inside the palace to pay their final respects.
+On Thursday afternoon, the coffin was taken in a hearse on its way to a cemetery on the outskirts of the city.

 In Italy, crowds tied hundreds of blue and white scarfs to the railings outside his former club Napoli, while in France, sports paper L’Equipe’s front page blared out: “God is dead”.